Adelaide Place Baptist Church: The present congregation

-The church has three staff members plus an intern.
+The church has four staff members.
 The rest of the work of the church is carried out by eight teams of volunteers, each team serving a different function.
 Children's work in the church takes place during the service, led by volunteers from the APBC Kids team.

 Adelaide Place Baptist Church is a registered Scottish charity (charity number SC013073) and members of the Core Leadership Team are also trustees of the charity.